Surface Water Management

 The City of Hamilton regulates the quantity and quality of surface water through different methods.
 We mostly use stormwater management ponds.
 It is essential to manage surface water as it focuses on reducing flood damage and improving local water quality.

-Residents should obey the following guidelines to help keep our watercourse clean:
+Residents should obey guidelines to help keep our watercourse clean: